 As shown in this diagram, this disconnect occurs in two directions:

 As a result, I often observe that many InfoSec divisions are completely disconnected from the realities faced by their software engineering.
-While they may believe the organization’s AppSec maturity is great simply due to the existence of AppSec policies or even a documented Secure Development Lifecycle (SSDLC), these requirements are often more like Potemkin villages, shinny facades with minimal impact on actually improving security in software engineering.
+While they may believe the organization’s AppSec maturity is great simply due to the existence of AppSec policies or even a documented Secure Development Lifecycle (SSDLC), these requirements are often more like Potemkin villages, shiny facades with minimal impact on actually improving security in software engineering.

 Why Are (Good) AppSec Standards Important?